algorithmica-org/algorithmica/content/english/hpc/profiling/events.md

 weight: 2
 ---

+[Instrumentation](../instrumentation) is a rather tedious way of doing profiling, especially if you are interested in multiple small sections of the program.
+And even if it can be partially automated by the tooling, it still won't help you gather some fine-grained statistics because of its inherent overhead.

 Another, less invasive approach to profiling is to interrupt the execution of a program at random intervals and look where the instruction pointer is.
 The number of times the pointer stopped in each function's block would be roughly proportional to the total time spent executing these functions.
-You can also get some other useful information this way, like finding out which functions are called by which functions by inspecting the call stack.
+You can also get some other useful information this way, like finding out which functions are called by which functions by inspecting [the call stack](/hpc/architecture/functions).

-This could in principle be done by just running a program with `gdb` and `ctrl+c`'ing it at random intervals, but modern CPUs and operating systems provide special utilities for this type of profiling.
+This could, in principle, be done by just running a program with `gdb` and `ctrl+c`'ing it at random intervals but modern CPUs and operating systems provide special utilities for this type of profiling.

+### Hardware Events

 Hardware *performance counters* are special registers built into microprocessors that can store the counts of certain hardware-related activities.
 They are cheap to add on a microchip, as they are basically just binary counters with an activation wire connected to them.

 Each performance counter is connected to a large subset of circuitry and can be configured to be incremented on a particular hardware event, such as a branch mispredict or a cache miss.
 You can reset a counter at the start of a program, run it, and output its stored value at the end, and it will be equal to the exact number of times a certain event has been triggered throughout the execution.